U.S. Nuclear Waste Technical Review Board.

-This part sets forth the policies and procedures of the Board regarding access to systems of records maintained by the Board under the Privacy Act, Public Law 93-579, 5 U.S.C.
+This part sets forth the policies and procedures of the U.S. Nuclear Waste Technical Review Board (Board) regarding access to systems of records maintained by the Board under the Privacy Act of 1974, Public Law 93-579, 5 U.S.C.
 552a.
 The provisions in the Act shall take precedence over any part of the Board's regulations in conflict with the Act.
-These regulations establish procedures by which an individual may exercise the rights granted by the Privacy Act to determine whether a Board system of records contains a record pertaining to him or her; to gain access to such records; and to request correction or amendment of such records.
+These regulations establish procedures by which an individual may exercise the rights granted by the Privacy Act to determine whether a Board system contains a record pertaining to him or her; to gain access to such records; and to request correction or amendment of such records.
 These regulations also set identification requirements and prescribe fees to be charged for copying records.

-(a) Agency means any executive department, military department, government corporation, or other establishment in the executive branch of the federal government, including the Executive Office of the President or any independent regulatory agency;
+(a) Agency means any executive department, military department, government corporation, or other establishment in this executive branch of the Federal Government, including the Executive Office of the President or any independent regulatory agency;

 (b) Individual means any citizen of the United States or an alien lawfully admitted for permanent residence;